Chapter 19 The Forgotten Art of Rational Subgrouping

 xlab = 'Two-months')

-By using larger subgoups, as shown in Figure 22.2, we effectively mask the two signals – a freak value and a sustained shift – that suggest the process is trending downwards.
-Clearly, if the trend continues, it will eventually become apparent even with two-monthly data, but it will inevitably take longer to detect delaying any potential learning or intervention.
+By using larger subgroups, we mask two important signals – a freak value and a sustained shift – suggesting that the process is improving.
+While this trend may eventually become visible even with coarser data, detection is delayed, postponing learning and potential intervention.

-Note that the qic() function from qicharts2 includes an argument, x.period, which allows us to aggregate data into larger subgroups as demonstrated in the code producing Figure 22.2.
+Notice that the qic() function from qicharts2 includes an argument, x.period, which allows us to aggregate data into larger subgroups as demonstrated in the code producing Figure 19.2.

-A less common – but equally important – mistake is to form subgroups that are too small, which fail to capture natural process noise and thus misinterpret it as special cause variation..
+A less common – but equally important – mistake is to use subgroups that are too small.
+In this case, natural process variation may be misinterpreted as special cause variation.

-Imagine stepping on a scale three times each morning for a couple of weeks and plotting the results on an X-bar chart, using the within-subgroup (within-day) variation as the basis for calculating control limits.
+Imagine weighing yourself three times each morning for a couple of weeks and plotting the results on an X-bar chart, using within-day variation to calculate control limits.

 # lock random number generator for reproducibility